A Cartan type identity for isoparametric hypersurfaces in symmetric spaces: Introduction

-By using Theorem C and its proof (see Section 5), we prove the following fact.
+By using Theorem B, we prove the following main result.

-{\bf Theorem D.} {\sl Let $M$ be a curvature-adapted isoparametric $C^{\omega}$-hypersurface in a symmetric space $N$ of non-compact type.
+{\bf Theorem C.} {\sl Let $M$ be a curvature-adapted isoparametric $C^{\omega}$-hypersurface in a symmetric space $N$ of non-compact type.
 Assume that $M$ has no focal point of non-Euclidean type on $N(\infty)$.
-Then $M$ admits the only focal submanifold and the focal submanifold is totally geodesic.
-Also, $M$ is the tube of radius $r$ over the focal submanifold, where $r$ is the only focal radius of $M$.}

-As stated in (vii) of Remark 1.2, principal orbits of a Hermann type action of cohomogeneity one are curvature-adapted $C^{\omega}$-isoparametric hypersurfaces having no focal point of non-Euclidean type on the ideal boundary.
-Hermann type actions of cohomogeneity one other than $SO(1,n)\curvearrowright SO(1,n+1)/SO(n)$ are the only singular orbit and the singular orbit is totally geodesic.
-Hence the principal orbits of the actions are tubes over the totally geodesic singular orbit.
-Hence the following problem arises naturally.

-{\bf Problem.} {\sl Does any curvature-adapted isoparametric $C^{\omega}$-hypersurface in a symmetric space $N$ of non-compact type having no focal point of non-Euclidean type on $N(\infty)$ occur as a principal orbit of a Hermann type action of cohomogeneity one?}

-To solve this problem, we have only to investigate whether the only totally geodesic focal submanifold of the hypersurface occurs as the singular orbit of a Hermann type action of cohomogeneity one.
+Then $M$ is a principal orbit of a Hermann action.}